A Survey of AI-Generated Video Evaluation: AI-Generated Video Evaluation

 \subsection{Evaluation Methods for AI-Generated Video Evaluation}

 With the availability of diverse benchmark datasets that align with various evaluation aspects, research in AIGVE has seen rapid growth.
 This section categorizes and summarizes the advancements in AIGVE research.
+Figure \ref{fig:aigve_tax} summarizes the existing methods that are designed for AIGVE.